Welcome to Mikro-Tek MICROBIAL TECHNOLOGIES FOR THE ENVIRONMENT

 Click here to view the full glossary generated through the application of their technology in land use projects such as forestry.

-Since 2003, Mikro-Tek has planted new forests on more than 7,500 hectares of unproductive land in Chile, and has applied their technology in reforestationThe direct human-induced conversion of non-forested land to forested land through planting, seeding and/or the human induced promotion of natural seed sources, on land that was forested but that has been converted to non-forested land.
+Since 2003, Mikro-Tek has planted new forests on more than 7,500 hectares of unproductive land in Chile, and has applied their technology in reforestationThe conversion of non-forested land to forested land through planting, seeding and/or the human induced promotion of natural seed sources, on land that was forested, but that was converted to non-forested land (e.g. through forest harvesting).
 Mikro-Tek’s domestic forestry projects fall within this category because they are part of Canada’s reforestation program, whereas projects in Chile are considered afforestation projects because they convert grassland to forest.

 Click here to view the full glossary projects have generated approximately 4.5 million offset credits that are now available to industry to help them meet their emission reduction targets in an environmentally sustainable way.

-In 2010 Mikro-Tek registered their Chilean project with the United Nations under the Clean Development Mechanism (CDM)a market mechanism defined in Article 12 of the Kyoto Protocol as a project between a developed country and a developing country that provides the developing country with the financing and technology for sustainable development and assists the developed country in achieving compliance throughout the world in any Annex 2 country.
+In 2010 Mikro-Tek registered their Chilean project with the United Nations under the Clean Development Mechanism (CDM)a market mechanism defined in Article 12 of the Kyoto Protocol as a project between a developed country and a developing country that provides the developing country with the financing and technology for sustainable development and assists the developed country in achieving compliance under the regulatory system in which they normally operate.
+The project can occur in any country that is a member of the CDM Annex 2.

 Click here to view the full glossary of the Kyoto Protocol.
 It was the first registered CDM forestry project in Chile, the seventh in the world, and the first CDM project completed by a Canadian company.